-Under the 2006 Plan, the total number of shares of Common Stock that may be subject to the granting of awards under the 2006 Plan shall be equal to 2,500,000 shares, plus the number of shares with respect to which awards previously granted thereunder that terminate without being exercised; provided, however, that the maximum number of shares that may be subject to the granting of awards other than stock options and SARs shall not exceed 1,250,000.
-As noted above, if the 2006 Plan is adopted, no further grants will be made under the 1992 Plan.
+Under the 2006 Plan, as proposed to be amended pursuant to this proposal, the total number of shares of common stock that may be subject to the granting of awards under the 2006 Plan shall be equal to 4,000,000 shares, plus the number of shares with respect to which awards previously granted thereunder that terminate without being exercised; provided, however, that the maximum number of shares that may be subject to the granting of awards other than stock options and SARs shall not exceed 1,250,000.

-Awards that are settled or exercised through the payment of shares will be counted in full against the number of shares available for award under the 2006 Plan, regardless of the number of shares actually issued upon settlement or exercise of any such award.
+Awards that are settled or exercised through the payment of shares are counted in full against the number of shares available for award under the 2006 Plan, regardless of the number of shares actually issued upon settlement or exercise of any such award.